javierhonduco/blog/_posts/2017-3-4-linux-OOM-killer.md

 If the process is a privileged one, [its score is decreased](https://github.com/torvalds/linux/blob/master/mm/oom_kill.c#L210-L211).

-Then, the amount of points is added with `oom_score_adj`, which is a user defined variable used to tune the score the process will have.
+Then, the amount of points is added with `oom_score_adj` (which is normalised), which is a user defined variable used to tune the score the process will have.

-Lastly, the points are normalised before returning them.
+Lastly, the points are returned.

 ### In conclusion